 Because both direct mail and e-commerce are growing by leaps and bounds, there’s really no limitation to where your next paid writing project will come from.

 Sure, it’s a big world out there, but the internet now has clients at your fingertips.
 So don’t be afraid to reach out to businesses large and small.

 (What if you don’t know where to find clients?
 Check out our free tutorial 26 Ways to Find Freelance Writing Clients.
 There are numerous ways to find clients … and we’ll show you what they are and how to pick the “right” methods for you.)

 What You Need to Know #5: Land more paid projects — Be a client magnet.
 In the 1989 hit movie Field of Dreams, the main character (played by Kevin Costner) is driven to build a baseball diamond in the middle of a cornfield.
 In a dream, voices tell him, “If you build it, they will come.”

-You just can’t hang a shingle out that says, “I’m a copywriter, hire me.”
+You can’t just hang out a shingle that says, “I’m a copywriter — hire me.”
 Nope, you have to do all the things that help attract clients to you, such as building a professional website, sending emails, using social media (especially LinkedIn), and possibly even cold-calling clients.

-You have to spread the word about your freelance writing business because that’s how clients will know you even exist.
+You have to spread the word about your freelance writing business, because that’s how clients will know you even exist.
 The more you do it, the more you increase your chances of securing paid writing assignments.

 What You Need to Know #6: Know the numbers your client uses to determine marketing success or failure.
-You’ve gotten a paid writing assignment, congratulations.
+You’ve gotten a paid writing assignment — congratulations.

-The client sends out the sales letter you’ve written and now they’re just waiting on results.
+The client sends out the sales letter you’ve written, and now they’re just waiting on results.
 But exactly what determines the success or failure of your letter?